spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 This section discusses `route 2`_ from the introduction.

-When a system does not yet have Intel tools installed already, or the installed versions are undesirable, Spack can install Intel tools like any regular Spack package for you and, after appropriate post-install configuration, use its compilers and/or libraries to install client packages.
+When a system does not yet have Intel tools installed already, or the installed versions are undesirable, Spack can install these tools like any regular Spack package for you and, with appropriate pre- and post-install configuration, use its compilers and/or libraries to install client packages.

-""""""""""""""""""
+.. _intel-install-studio:

+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Install steps
+Install steps for packages with compilers and libraries
-""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The packages ``intel-parallel-studio`` and ``intel`` (which is a subset of the former) are many-in-one products that contain both compilers and a set of library packages whose scope depends on the edition.
+Because they are general products geared towards shell environments, it can be somewhat involved to integrate these packages at their full extent into Spack.

+Note: To install library-only packages like ``intel-mkl``, ``intel-mpi``, and ``intel-daal`` follow `the next section <intel-install-libs_>`_ instead.

-1. For licensed Intel packages, i.e., compilers and some early library-type packages, review the section `Configuring Spack to use Intel licenses`_ at least once.
+1. Review the section `Configuring spack to use intel licenses`_.

 .. _intel-compiler-anticipation:

-2. If you wish to install the package ``intel-parallel-studio`` to leverage both its ``%intel`` compilers and its virtual packages (like ``mkl`` and, for the "cluster edition", ``mpi``), apply the following special preparatory steps the first time you install each new version of the package.

-   .. _`determine-compiler-anticipated`:
+2. To install a version of ``intel-parallel-studio`` that provides Intel compilers at a version that you have *not yet declared in Spack*, the following preparatory steps are recommended:

-   A. From the package version, determine the compiler spec that the package is
+   A. Determine the compiler spec that the new ``intel-parallel-studio`` package
-      expected to provide.

-      Combine the last two digits of the version year, a literal "0", and the component immediately following the version year:
+      will provide, as follows: From the package version, combine the last two digits of the version year, a literal "0" (zero), and the version component that immediately follows the year.

       ==========================================  ======================
       Package version                             Compiler spec provided